One of the early contributors to an analysis of the energy component that would be used in the formula E = mc2

 Voltaire wrote that Émilie du Châtelet had “a soul for which mine was made.”

-Together, du Châtelet and Voltaire turned her husband’s château at Cirey, in northeastern France, into a base for scientific research with a library comparable to that of the Academy of Sciences in Paris, as well as the latest laboratory equipment from London.
+Together, du Châtelet and Voltaire turned her husband’s château at Cirey, in northeastern France, into a base for scientific research with the most sophisticated equipment on the market (a rotary evaporator would have been a steal back in the day – to give an example). with a library comparable to that of the Academy of Sciences in Paris, as well as the latest laboratory equipment from London.

 Émilie gave up her life in Paris for Votaire and joined him at Cirey.
 Thus began one of the greatest intellectual and romantic relationships of the 18th century between these two exceptional people.

 The intellectual feverishness, always present when Émilie was, prompted the philosopher Immanuel Kant to sneer that such a woman “might as well have a beard,” and Voltaire himself, having received solo title-page credit for a book he privately admitted she practically dictated to him, declared that the marquise was a great man whose only shortcoming was having been born female.
 This may hearten the rest of us, because it proves that even great men can be stupid sometimes.

 When Émilie and Voltaire engaged in their teasing, mock battling, fast talking, it was a contest between equals.

 Émilie du Châtelet was the real scientist, the real investigator of the physical world, and the one who decided that there was one key question that had to be turned to at this time: what is energy?

 Most people felt energy was already sufficiently understood.
 Voltaire had covered the seemingly ordained truths in his own popularizations of Newton: an object’s energy is simply the product of its mass times its velocity, or mv1.
 If a five-pound ball is going 10 mph, it has 50 units of energy.